The Big Event! Offers on Paint, Flooring, Doors & more

 • To check whether the washers are causing the problem, simply fit your plug and fill the sink with cold water, then wait to see if the level drops.
 If it does, you’ll almost certainly need to replace the washers

-• Several methods for fixing a leaking sink are shown in this leaflet, but if your problem persists then call in a professional
+• Several methods for fixing a leaking sink are shown in this guide, but if the problem persists then call in a professional

 Do it right